sfxworks/sfxworks.net/content/posts/uboot-and-rockpro64/index.md

 ### A few things to note

 As [their doc](https://github.com/u-boot/u-boot/blob/master/doc/README.pxe) says, it's a subset of the functionality.
-Now, generic configs will work just fine and standard deployments, but if you wish to work with a proxy DHCP server or specify more than one initramfs, you'll want to note the following.
+Now, generic configs will work just fine and standard deployments, but if you wish to work with a proxy DHCP server or specify more than one initrd, you'll want to note the following.

 ## PXE with Proxy DHCP